marko-knoebl/slides/sections/react-21-components/70-components-en.md

 # Components

-## Components

-React applications can be split into separate components

-purposes:

-- code reuse
-- code organization

 ## Components and state

 parent components can pass down data from their state to child components via props(unidirectional data flow)